Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

-The following section describes a step-by-step process of configuring, deploying, and running a full Ethereum Node hosted on two Raspberry Pi devices.
+The following section provides a step-by-step guide for configuring, deploying, and running a full Ethereum Node hosted on two Raspberry Pi devices

-You can use:
+Suggested configurations:

 - Two Rpi 4
 - Two Rpi 5